New sustainable innovations: Rooftop Farming

 One ability that we can teach our kids that has been vastly overlooked in the last few decades is that of growing your own food.
-In the last century the world has become so globalized and our lives pace so fast and busy that we’ve surrendered these responsibilities to big corporations that put food (produce) on grocery stores week after week.
+In the last century, the world has become so globalized and our lives so fast-paced and busy that we’ve surrendered these responsibilities to big corporations that put food (produce) in grocery stores week after week.

 Of course, not everyone has the space to grow their own food.
-And that is why, more recommended practices are buying produce from farmers markets or local farms.
-Not only you’re going to be eating according to the season’s changes but also, you’ll have more chances of finding fresh organic produce.
+And that is why buying produce from farmers' markets or local farms is the recommended practice.
+Not only you’re going to be eating according to the season’s changes but you’ll also have more chances of finding fresh organic produce.

 According to a piece written by the World Economic Forum, the company is not trying to replace local farms and food makers, acknowledging that not everything can be grown on rooftops.
 They claim to follow ‘responsible agriculture’ practices which include capturing and recirculating rainwater, energy-saving glass panels, and an absence of synthetic pesticides.
 Any waste is composted and reused, and food is sold directly to customers on the day it is harvested.
 Lufa also has a fleet of electric vehicles to make those deliveries.